FujiHaruka/dlint/README.md

 ### `.defaultRules`

 Optional.
-Set array of rules applied all layers default.
+Set array of rules applied all layers by default.

 ### `.ignorePatterns`